-If you consent, some of your leftover blood samples will be stored indefinitely at the Oxford Vaccine Centre Biobank and may be used for further studies of the human body's immune response and/or the vaccines used in this study, and/or your safety.
+If you consent, some of your leftover blood samples will be stored and may be used for further studies of the human body's immune response and/or the vaccines used in this study, and/or your safety.
+In addition, your consent form will be held until the samples have been used up.
 Any such tests will have an appropriate ethical review.
 Upon your request at any time, your remaining blood samples will be destroyed.
 Your participation in this study will not be affected by your decision whether to allow storage and future use of your leftover samples.
-More information around the procedures for long term storage of your samples is available in the Oxford Vaccine Centre Biobank information booklet and you will be asked to sign a separate consent form if you agree to have your samples stored for future use in ethically approved research.